 While there are a variety of reasons why you might consider mating your dog, the most essential goal should always be to better the breed which is why it is important to breed pedigree dogs with other pedigrees.

-Simply post an ad for free in Petify, which will appear in other people's search results, and wait for someone to be in touch with you about your dog.
+Simply post an ad on Petify, which will appear in other people's search results, and wait for someone to be in touch with you about your dog.

 Lucy's law is a law that was passed to help end puppy farming and selling pets via a third party to help maintain a good quality of life for our pets and ensure their health.
 Anyone in England or Wales must consider buying directly from a breeder or adopting from a recognised rescue centre.
 To see that your new dog is not coming from a puppy farm, puppies must be available to view with their mother in their place of birth.